-Now we’ve covered why using artificial light can make make your work on food photography shoots easier, and how it can boost your creative control, let’s talk about exactly what you’ll need in your lighting setup to recreate that natural light look.
+Now that we’ve covered why using artificial light can make your work on food photography shoots easier, and how it can boost your creative control, let’s talk about exactly what you’ll need in your lighting setup to recreate that natural light look.

 Recreating the natural light look using artificial light

 The first step for your artificial lighting setup is choosing the light itself.
 You have three main options when it comes to lights; speed lights/flash guns, studio strobes and continuous lights.